Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Adams County Deputy / Unwilling Dessert Icon

-Stopped mid-raid to stare at a lemon pound cake while holding a drawn pistol.
-This single moment, captured on security camera, spawned a viral song, a nickname that followed him across the state, hundreds of pound cakes mailed to his office, and t-shirts at the local smoke shop.
-Nearly cried describing all of this on the stand.
+Stopped mid-raid — gun drawn — to stare at a lemon pound cake.
+One moment on a security camera.
+Spawned a viral song, a nickname that followed him across Ohio, hundreds of pound cakes mailed to his office, and t-shirts at the local smoke shop.
+Nearly cried about it on the stand.
+One cake.
+Changed his whole life.

 I go across the state and they call me Officer Pound Cake.
 I get hundreds of lemon pound cakes delivered to the office.